-Course Description: This course is about its title but the underlying subject is religious difference, the nature of these differences and, especially, how men and women experience religious boundaries and the identity of 'other' outside and within religious traditions.
-Since the 'religious other' is such a vast topic, we narrow it down according to religious teachings (heretics), one aspect of where religion meets nature ('witches' and magic), and the human quest to 'be like God' (saints).
-Further definition of our topic lies in an emphasis on one religious tradition-Christianity-so, some basic knowledge of that religious tradition is helpful.
+Course Description: This course is about its title but the underlying subject is religious difference, the nature of these differences and, especially, how men and women experience religious boundaries and the identity of 'the other'-outside and within religious traditions.
+Since the 'religious other' is such a vast topic, we focus on one major religious tradition-Christianity-and then further narrow a global religion down to core beliefs (heretics), the inter-relationship of religion and nature (magic and witchcraft), and the human quest for moral and spiritual perfection (saints).

-Core Learning Objectives: Since our main focus is on religious outsiders and how the boundaries are established within various historical and cultural settings, our first Core Learning Objective (CLO 1) is to analyze diverse (and divergent) religious phenomena including the ways in which they are judged.
-The medieval Inquisition, for example, cannot be understood apart from the heresies it hoped to suppress.
-Secondly, we approach these phenomena from a variety of historical and theological source perspectives including, scripture, law (civil and canon), fiction, folk-tale, theological and scientific treatises, biography, letters and personal journals (CLO 2).
-Since ventures into the realms of magic, religious dissent, and holiness touch upon the core beliefs of others, we are invited to consider our own world-views, ways of believing, and ways of marking boundaries as to what is acceptable and unacceptable (CLO 3).
-Special consideration of each objective is noted in the course schedule below.
+Core Learning Objectives: Since our main focus is on religious outsiders and how the boundaries are established within various historical and cultural settings, our first Core Learning Objective (CLO 1) is to analyze diverse (and divergent) religious phenomena including the ways in which these phenomena are judged.
+So, for example, what distinguishes an act of magic (witches) from a miracle (saintly intervention)?
+Secondly, we approach these phenomena from a variety of textual and iconic perspectives including, sacred texts (the Bible), law (civil and canon), fiction, folk-tale, theological and scientific treatises, biography, letters and personal journals (CLO 2).
+Since ventures into the realms of magic, religious dissent, and holiness touch upon the core beliefs of others, we're invited to consider our own world-views, ways of believing, and ways of marking boundaries as to what is acceptable and unacceptable (CLO 3).
+Particular emphases on each of these learning objectives are noted in the course schedule below.